Poverty in Mexico

 The county's high poverty rates, despite Mexico's positive potential, are a recurring topic of discussion among professionals.
 Some economists have speculated that, in four more decades of continued economic growth, even with emigration and violence, Mexico will rank among the world's five largest economies, along with China, the United States, Japan, and India.

 Recently, significant changes in government economic policy and attempts at reducing government intervention through privatization of various sectors allowed Mexico to remain Latin America's largest economy up until 2005, when it became the second largest.
 Despite these changes, Mexico continues to suffer from significant social inequality and a lack of opportunities.
-The antepenultimate administration attempted to reduce poverty in the country by providing more professional and educational opportunities for its citizens, as well as establishing a universal healthcare system.
+The Enrique Peña Nieto administration attempted to reduce poverty in the country by providing more professional and educational opportunities for its citizens, as well as establishing a universal healthcare system.